 Speak to the experienced professionals at MFE Insurance to learn more about how to protect your company from lawsuits and other legal issues in the event that it experiences any type of software failure.

-MFE has offices in Los Angeles, Detroit and New York and is an Independent Insurance Agency that is dedicated to guaranteeing clients the most competitive prices possible by quoting and placing insurance through multiple carriers.
+MFE has offices in Los Angeles, CA and Birmingham, MI and is an Independent Insurance Agency that is dedicated to guaranteeing clients the most competitive prices possible by quoting and placing insurance through multiple carriers.

 Regarding technology, MFE offers several different types of insurance policies, including general liability insurance.
 This covers third-party lawsuits that can occur during a claim, including attorney fees, witness fees, court-ordered judgements and settlements.
 MFE also provides commercial automobile insurance (for all vehicles owned, borrowed or hired for business-related purposes), workers compensation insurance, excess liability insurance (or umbrella insurance), loss of income insurance, equipment breakdown insurance, errors and omissions insurance, property insurance and employment practices liability insurance (EPLI) for claims related to discrimination.